 Hummingbirds are voracious eaters, often feeding a dozen or more times an hour as they visit flowers and nectar feeders for sweet sips.
-But what else can you feed hummingbirds to help them have a nutritious, balanced diet?
+But other than nectar, what can you feed hummingbirds to help them have a nutritious, balanced diet?

 Foods to Feed Hummingbirds

-- Sap: When other food sources are scarce, hummingbirds will sip from the wells that woodpeckers drill to reach tree sap.
-While they are not muscivorous by nature, taking steps to attract woodpeckers to your backyard can encourage this supplementary food source to be available to hummingbirds in need.
+When other food sources are scarce, hummingbirds will sip from the wells that woodpeckers drill to reach tree sap.
+While they do not frequently eat sap, taking steps to attract woodpeckers to your yard can encourage this supplementary food source to be available to hummingbirds in need.

 What Not to Feed Hummingbirds